search

 Remember that there is a privilege of appearing in a way that fits both your gender and the pronouns that many will associate with your gender.
 Therefore, sharing pronouns in a manner comfortable to all can disrupt that privilege of assumption.

-If you do misgender someone, the first to do is own it and learn from your mistakes.
+If you do misgender someone, the first thing to do is own it and learn from your mistakes.
 Then correct yourself and carry on the conversation, for example:

 Person 1: “so he had”